-The beauty of trail running is that you don’t have to carry a bunch of gear to get out there.
-In its simplest form, trail running requires only a pair of quality shoes and comfortable running clothes.
-However, most runners will carry some amount of food, water, clothing and extra gear with them.
+The beauty of running is that you don’t have to carry a bunch of gear to get out there.
+In its simplest form, running requires only a pair of quality shoes and comfortable running clothes.
+However, runners heading out on longer outings will often carry some amount of food, water, clothing and extra gear with them, particularly when trail running.

-There are a number of different methods for carrying these things and choosing which one is right for you is not always simple.
-Things like weather, location, terrain, length of the run and your level of experience all influence which method is best for you.
-As you consider the options, there are two main areas that you’ll need to think about:
+Choosing from all the different methods for carrying these things is not always simple.
+Weather, location, terrain, length of the run and your level of experience all influence which method is best for you.
+You have two main considerations when deciding how to carry your stuff while running:

-- Capacity and trip length: The size pack you need is linked to the length of your run and how much water and gear you need to carry.
+- Capacity and trip length: The size of pack or other storage solution is linked to the length of your run and how much water and gear you need to carry.

-There are many different methods for carrying what you need while trail running.
+You have many different choices for carrying what you need while running.

-These simple carriers strap around your arm and are designed to hold your smartphone, a house key, some cash and that’s about it.
-Use these only for the short forays on the trails where you require your phone for listening to music or recording your run with a fitness app.
+These simple carriers strap around your arm and are designed to hold your phone, a house key, some cash and that’s about it.
+Use these only for the short forays where you require your phone for listening to music or recording your run with a fitness app.
 You can use an arm pocket together with a handheld water bottle, a race belt or a waistpack when you want to carry water and/or food.

 Since most race belts do not have a way of carrying fluids, they are great for use in conjunction with a handheld water bottle or during a run that has access to water along the way (in the form of water fountains, aid stations, etc.).